Photograph by Brian Skerry - National Geographic

 Blue Ridge Aquaculture, Inc. is the world’s largest producer of tilapia using indoor recirculating aquaculture systems (RAS).
 Each year, Blue Ridge Aquaculture produces 4 million pounds of tilapia, shipping between 10,000 and 20,000 pounds of live tilapia every day.
 These fish are raised without the use of antibiotics or hormones, and are free of mercury (undetectable levels from independent studies) and other industrial pollutants.

-Blue Ridge Aquaculture was founded in 1993, and has been in continuous operation for nearly twenty years.
+Blue Ridge Aquaculture was founded in 1993, and has been in continuous operation for nearly twenty-five years.
 Headquarters and operations are located in Martinsville, Virginia.
 The company operates out of an 100,000 Sq.
-Ft. facility, and employs approximately thirty people.
+Ft. facility, and employs approximately thirty-five people.

 BRA’s indoor Recirculating Aquaculture System (RAS) grows seafood in a clean environment that allows control to a degree not available in open system aquaculture (ponds, net-pens, flow-through).
 Recirculating systems maximize water re-use through the removal of solids, bio-filtration, gas balancing, oxygenation and disinfection.
 This technology eliminates the need for a large water source as well as the environmental impact associated with disposing of wastewater.
 BRA leads the industry in all aquaculture performance measures, including high growth rates, high production densities, low Feed Conversion Ratio’s, and very low mortalities.
 The company understands the negative effects of stress on the animals and maintains ideal living conditions for optimal and efficient growth.

-BRA operates with a focus on its triple bottom line.
+BRA, an Employee Owned Company, operates with a focus on its triple bottom line.
 From an environmental perspective, the Company believes RAS are the most environmentally beneficial source of protein because of its relatively small ecological footprint, the high water re-use (over 85% of the water is recycled back into the system), and captured effluent with no environmental discharge.
 Socially, BRA views its workforce as an asset and an advantage, which is reflected in the benefits program it offers.
-The company has a strong health insurance program for qualified employees, a profit-sharing program and pay rates above the regional average.
-Economically, the company has generated attractive returns for its owners and employees, and believes these returns will continue.
+The company has a strong health insurance program for qualified employees, a employee stock ownership plan and pay rates above the regional average.
+Economically, the company has generated attractive returns, and believes these returns will continue.